Stockpile volume calculation with photogrammetry

-Of the biggest 40 mining companies announced in PWC’s mining report, nearly half of them use drone photogrammetry software (Pix4Dmapper) as part of their mining workflow.
+Of the biggest 40 mining companies announced in PWC’s mining report, nearly half of them use Pix4Dmapper photogrammetry software for stockpile measurement and volume comparison as part of their mining workflow.

 These top mining companies claim that by applying the photogrammetry workflow with Pix4Dmapper, they can achieve measurement accuracies of around 2-5% for their stockpile volumes.